Pepinko81/nova-speed/backend/README.md

    go run main.go
    ```

-   The server will start on port `8080` by default.
+   The server will start on port `3001` by default (to avoid conflicts with web servers on 8080).

 ### Docker Deployment